rust-lang/rust/src/doc/book/documentation.md

 The Rust distribution includes a tool, `rustdoc`, that generates documentation.
 `rustdoc` is also used by Cargo through `cargo doc`.

-Documentation can be generated in two ways: from source code, and from standalone Markdown files.
+Documentation can be generated in two ways; from source code, and from standalone Markdown files.

 ## Documenting source code